ASD-Blueprint/desktop.gov.au/patterns/byod.md

 excerpt: BYOD allows users to utilise their own consumer devices and access corporate data and applications securely.
 Polices can assist with protection of corporate .
 This pattern provides guidance on how to implement various options within the blueprint but outlines some risks involved on the security posture to PROTECTED while doing this.
 ---

-*(to do) Intro - talk about what BYOD is in M365, what it has to offer, benefits and overaching M365 options with some form of diagram, include some considerations regarding PROTECTED, ISM, Essential 8*
+*Executive level intro - talk about what BYOD is in M365, what it has to offer, benefits and overaching M365 options with some form of diagram, include some considerations regarding PROTECTED, ISM, Essential 8*

 ![BYO landscape](/assets/images/patterns/SOMEVISIO.png)

-*Introduce some limited options (e.g. MAM wihtout enrollment, BYO with enrollment and Virtual Desktop, to scope the document, this will allow a patten to be slected and As-Built guide to be followed.)*
+*Introduce some limited options (e.g. MAM without enrollment, Virtual Desktop for protected BYO, to scope the document, this will allow a patten to be selected and As-Built guide to be followed.*

 *Explain BYOD company policy would need to be implemented to compliment this.*

 ## Assumptions

-The following represent the assumptions when considering to deploy BYOD options into an exsisting blueprint deployment.
+The following represent the assumptions when considering to deploy BYOD options into an existing blueprint deployment.

 * Licensing is available for Windows 10 Enterprise multi-session, Windows 10 Enterprise and FSLogix.
   * Microsoft 365 E3, E5